oracle-livelabs/apex/bootcamp_crm/6-auth/6-auth.md

     !["data model created"](images/confirm.png "")

-## Task 2: Create a Interactive Report with a Form Page
+## Task 2: Create a User Management Page

+In this task, you will create an Interactive Report with an associated form page to manage application users stored in the CRM_USERS table.
+You will also hide sensitive columns to ensure secure data handling.

 1. Navigate to **Application ID**.
 Your application ID might differ.